Stačilo!: 2025 Czech parliamentary election

 On 31 March 2025, it was announced that former MEP Jana Bobošíková would lead Stačilo! in the Central Bohemian Region.
 On 17 July 2025, the Stačilo! leadership agreed on cooperation with SOCDEM for the election.
 In September 2025, former Czech president and prime minister Miloš Zeman and former MP and Governor of the South Moravian Region Michal Hašek endorsed the party before the upcoming election.

 In the 2025 Czech parliamentary election, the party won 4.3% of the vote, unexpectedly falling below the 5% electoral threshold necessary to win seats, despite some polls giving Stačilo! over 7% days before the election.
 Reacting to the results, Kateřina Konečná stated that Stačilo! would continue despite the defeat, hoping that "left-wing issues will find their representation in all future elections."
 The party chair Daniel Sterzik declared that he would discuss his position with the party's board.
 The former deputy chairman of KSČM, Jiří Dolejš, attributed the party's failure to a "forced merger with SOCDEM".

+On 1 April 2026, a new party board was elected.
+Pavlína Procházková became the 1st vice-chair, Jana Turoňová and Michal Gulyáš became vice-chairs, and the other elected board members were Dana Kulichová, Vítek Prokop, and Jiří Medula.
+The party chair was not elected, and Daniel Sterzik and Ondřej Dostál did not defend their positions.
+In May 2026, Turoňová stated that the election of a party chair was not on the agenda, and that the movement's collective leadership was functioning effectively.